What is hemophilia?

-People with hemophilia lack a protein called a clotting factor, which works with platelets to stop bleeding at the site of an injury.
+Proteins called clotting factors work with platelets to stop bleeding at the site of an injury.
+People with hemophilia produce lower amounts of either Factor VIII or Factor IX than those without the condition.
 This means the person tends to bleed for a longer time after an injury, and they are more susceptible to internal bleeding.

 This bleeding can be fatal if it occurs within a vital organ such as the brain.

 There are currently about 20,000 people living with hemophilia in the United States.

 In hemophilia, the blood does not clot as it should.
 Hemophilia is normally an inherited disorder.
 A person is born with it.

 It happens because of a defect in one of the clotting factor genes on the X chromosome.